Judge Allows Bolton Memoir To Proceed, Despite Trump Administration Objection

 Simon & Schuster previously said the injunction "would accomplish nothing."

-Indeed, a number of the book's most damaging allegations against Trump are free to find in a variety of media outlets, with the book already widely reviewed — including by NPR.
+Indeed, a number of the book's most damaging allegations against President Trump are free to find in a variety of media outlets, with the book already widely reviewed — including by NPR.

 Bolton, who served in the administration for nearly a year and a half, alleges a wide array of indiscretions and outright violations of law, including promising favors to foreign leaders for help with Trump's reelection and conducting "obstruction of justice as a way of life" at the White House.

+"In fact," Bolton writes in the book, "I am hard-pressed to identify any significant Trump decision during my tenure that wasn't driven by reelection calculations."

-The president and other deputies have denied the claims made in the book and dismissed them as "lies and fake stories."
-And despite the judge's ruling, the president sought to frame the decision on Saturday as a "BIG COURT WIN".
+The president and other deputies have denied the allegations made in the book and dismissed them as "lies and fake stories."

+Despite the judge's ruling, the president sought to frame the decision on Saturday as a "BIG COURT WIN".

 Trump tweeted that although it was too late for the judge to stop the book's release, Lamberth's rebukes of Bolton offered vindication for the administration.